about the sheep

 apathetic sheep are sheep that say MEH, created by mixed media artist Tanya Doan.
 They were born and raised in NYC and have now flocked to Berlin.

-The sheep came into being as random doodles back in 2007, then featured in some experiments with collage & image transfers on wood panel.
+The sheep came into being as random doodles back in 2007, then featured as a motif in some experiments with collage & image transfers on wood panel.
 They now converge in apathetic flocks in both analog and digital spaces, taking form in a variety of visual media amidst fields of patterns and geometry.

 apathetic sheep can be found in the wild as artwork and illustration.
 They generally give zero f**ks, and elicit amused giggles through their absurd and half-hearted “antics”.
+Often, they hang out and just do their thing.

 Every once in a while there will be a sheep who is not apathetic, but those are rare sightings.
 Most of them are...well...sheep.